Hypomac/headless-atc/README.md

 # Headless ATC

-A terminal-based air traffic control simulator focused on logic, timing, and separation—not graphics.
+A terminal-first air traffic control simulator focused on logic, timing, and operational decision-making.

-There is no radar screen.
-There is no mouse.
-There is only the airspace, the rules, and your decisions.
+Named for its deployment model rather than its interface, Headless ATC is designed to run happily on a headless Linux server while players connect over SSH or through persistent tmux sessions.
+It embraces the Unix philosophy: the simulation runs independently, the client is lightweight, and reconnecting is simply part of the workflow.

-Headless ATC is a CLI-first simulation inspired by classic radar-style ATC games, but deliberately implemented as a deterministic, headless system.
-Aircraft follow realistic operational constraints, separation rules are enforced continuously, and every decision is yours alone.
+Inspired by classic radar ATC games, the simulator models realistic aircraft performance, continuous separation monitoring, and procedural control.
+Every clearance, every vector, and every descent is your responsibility.

 ---

 # Philosophy

-> **Python owns the truth.
-The interface only reports what already happened.**
+The simulation is authoritative.
+The client reports the current state—it never invents it.

 No hidden automation.
-No visual shortcuts.
-Just altitude, heading, speed, separation, and handing aircraft to tower at the right moment.
+No magical shortcuts.
+Just headings, altitudes, speeds, separation minima, and the constant challenge of keeping traffic flowing safely.

-The terminal is not a limitation—it's the point.
+The terminal isn't a compromise.
+It's a natural environment for a long-running simulation that can live on a server, survive disconnects, and be resumed from anywhere with an SSH client.

-If you enjoy systems thinking, classic simulations, and the quiet stress of managing multiple aircraft with minimal feedback, you're in the right place.
+If you enjoy systems programming, aviation, Unix tools, and simulations where good decisions matter more than flashy graphics, you're in the right place.

 ---